awsdocs/aws-freertos-docs/doc_source/userguide/dev-tester-prereqs.md

    1. Choose **Next: Tags**\.

    1. Choose **Next: Review** to view a summary of your choices\.

    1. Choose **Create user**\.

    1. To view the users' access keys \(access key IDs and secret access keys\), choose **Show** next to each password and access key and then choose **Download\.csv**\.
 Save the file to a safe location\.

-## AWS IoT Device Tester Usage Metrics<a name="usage-metrics"></a>
+## AWS IoT Device Tester Managed Policy<a name="managed-policy"></a>

+The `AWSIoTDeviceTesterForFreeRTOSFullAccess` managed policy contains the following permissions to enable device tester to execute and to collect metrics:
++ `iot-device-tester:SupportedVersion`

+  Grants permission to get the list of FreeRTOS versions and test suite versions supported by IDT, so that they are available from the AWS CLI\.
++ `iot-device-tester:LatestIdt`

+  Grants permission to get the latest AWS IoT Device Tester version that is available for download\.
++ `iot-device-tester:CheckVersion`

+  Grants permission to check that a combination of product, test suite, and AWS IoT Device Tester versions are compatible\.
++ `iot-device-tester:DownloadTestSuite`

+  Grants permission to AWS IoT Device Tester to download test suites\.
++ `iot-device-tester:SendMetrics`

-When you run AWS IoT Device Tester, we collect usage data\.
-The `iot-device-tester:SendMetrics` permission allows AWS IoT Device Tester to send usage data\.
-This permission is present in the `AWSIoTDeviceTesterForFreeRTOSFullAccess` managed policy\.
+  Grants permission to publish AWS IoT Device Tester usage metrics data\.

 ## \(Optional\) Install the AWS Command Line Interface<a name="install-cli"></a>

 You might prefer to use the AWS CLI to perform some operations\.
 If you don't have the AWS CLI installed, follow the instructions in [Install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.

-Configure the CLI for the AWS Region you want to use by running aws configure from a command line\.
+Configure the CLI for the AWS Region you want to use by running `aws configure` from a command line\.
 For information about the AWS Regions that support IDT for FreeRTOS, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#amazon-freertos-ota-control)\.